-As California’s largest employee-side law firms, we have the experience and resources to ensure that Santa Clara employees are adequately represented.
+As a statewide California employee-side law firm, we have the experience and resources to ensure that Santa Clara employees are adequately represented.
 Throughout every sector and covering employers with more than five employees, federal and state laws ensure that employees have the right to a safe, secure and fair workplace free from discrimination.
 If you have been the victim of employment discrimination at work, our attorneys are here to fight for you.
 With decades of collective experience and the resources to take on the largest corporations, our firm is well positioned to fight on behalf of all victims of employment discrimination based on Age (40 or over), Sex/Gender/Sexual Orientation, Religion, Mental or Physical Disability, Race, Ethnicity, Marital Status, National Origin/Ancestry, Medical Condition or Pregnancy.

 California Fair Employment and Housing Act (“FEHA”) and Title VII of the Civil Rights Act (“Title VII”) ensure that the above-protected classes are not taken into consideration by employers when they render compensation, benefits or other employment-related decisions.